charlesbjohnson/docker-introduction/index.md

 ### How Do You Use Docker? (cont.)

-- Run a container based on that image
+- Run a container using the fully layered image that starts your application
-  - Start your application
+  - ***Run an io.js web server***

 ```bash
 app="